ZEPL/z-manager/README.md

 > Simplify getting Zeppelin up and running

 ## What is Z-Manager
+Z-Manager is a set of tools that simplify deployment of Apahce Zeppelin.

-Z-Manager now consists of 2 separate parts:
+It consists of 2 main parts:
   - **Installer** a single click installation and configuration tool of Zeppelin with Spark integration.

   It supports external clusters with Standalone, Mesos and YARN resource managers.